• Skip to primary navigation

 Instructions

-• Bake them for 20-25 minutes until they are golden brown and a skewer inserted comes out clean, leave them on a cooling rack to fully cool
+• Divide the mixture between the cupcake cases, and bake them for 25-30 minutes or until a thin skewer inserted in the centre of the cupcakes comes out clean.
+Put them on a rack to cool completely

 • Use a cupcake corer or a knife to make a hole in the middle of each cupcake